Radio Parade of 1935

-Radio Parade of 1935 (1934), released in the US as Radio Follies, is a British comedy film directed by Arthur B. Woods and starring Will Hay, Clifford Mollison and Helen Chandler.
-It followed on from the 1933 film Radio Parade.
+Radio Parade of 1935 (U.S. title: Radio Follies) is a 1934 British comedy film directed by Arthur B. Woods and starring Will Hay, Clifford Mollison and Helen Chandler.
+It was written Paul Perez, and followed on from the 1933 film Radio Parade.

+The character of the Director General is intended to be a satirical parody of Lord Reith, and the NBG the BBC (in 1930s British slang, the "NBG" stood for "no bloody good").

 Plot

-The film tells the story of the Director General of the National Broadcasting Group (Will Hay), who promotes the ambitious Head of Complaints to Programme Director (Clifford Mollison) in an attempt to stem the number of complaints he is receiving owing to the station's overly intellectual programming.
-In 1930s British slang, the acronym "NBG" stood for "no bloody good".
-The character played by Hay is clearly intended to be a satirical parody of Lord Reith, and the NBG the BBC.
+The film tells the story of the Director General of the National Broadcasting Group, who promotes the ambitious Head of Complaints to Programme Director in an attempt to stem the number of complaints he is receiving owing to the station's overly intellectual programming.